tari-project/tari/RFC/src/RFC-0111_BaseNodeArchitecture.md

 rebuild after a node reboots.

 That said, the mempool module must be thread safe.
-The Tari mempool module handles requests in the same way as the Blockchain state module: via [crossbeam-channel] queues.
+The Tari mempool module handles requests in the same way as the Blockchain state module: via futures.
 The mempool structure itself is a set of hash maps as described in [RFC-0190].
-For performance reasons, it may be worthwhile using a [concurrent hash map] implementation backed by a [thread pool], although a single thread may suffice.
+For performance reasons, it may be worthwhile using a [concurrent hash map] implementation.

 ### gRPC Interface